ucsb-cs156/w24/lab/team01.md

 # Part 1: Team divides up the work

-# Step 1.1: Divide up the controllers among your team
+# Step 1.1: Divide up the services among your team

 This step is a part of participation assignment ({{page.participation_activity_num}}), in class on {{page.participation_activity_date}}.